cover page of small business newsletter with construction image

 Get on Board

-California is the largest and most richly diverse state in the nation, with an equally diverse business population.
-The Authority is committed to advance the equitable inclusion and utilization of California’s SBs in state procurement and contracting opportunities.
-The Small Business Program supports under-utilized and under-represented populations, including small, micro, disadvantaged, disabled veteran, minority businesses (inclusive of African American, Asian, Hispanic, Tribal and Native American, LGBTQ+), and women-owned businesses.
-Supply chain diversity strengthens all communities and the economic sustainability of the state.
+California is the largest and most diverse state in the nation, with an equally diverse business population.
+The Authority is committed to advancing equitable inclusion and utilization of California’s small businesses in state procurement and contracting opportunities.
+The Small Business Program supports business owners from underrepresented groups, including veterans, women, and minorities such as African Americans, Asians, Hispanics, Tribal and Native Americans, and the LGBTQ+ community.
+A diverse supple chain strengthens communities and bolsters California’s economic sustainability.

-Explore and learn how to Get on Board with the Authority in four easy steps, from certification, to preparing to bid, steps after winning the bid, and post award activities.
+Learn how to Get on Board with the Authority in four easy steps:

 Jump To